gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 v3 (2-stage pipelining)        | 189.84 | 90.62%
 v4 (`ldmatrix.x4` for K and V) | 194.33 | 92.76%

 I was quite surprised at the speedup.
 The only difference in this version is that we use 2x fewer `ldmatrix` instructions in the main loop.
 Yet, we obtain a non-trivial improvement, inching towards SOL.
+I'm guessing since Tensor Cores and memory engine are so fast in newer GPUs, scheduling and issuing instructions can become a bottleneck!

 ## Version 5 - better pipelining